-Personal information includes any information that identifies you personally, such as your name, address, email address, internet protocol address or telephone number.
+Personal information includes any details that identifies you personally, such as your name, address, email address, internet protocol address or telephone number.

 Under the Data Protection Act 2018 and the General Data Protection Regulation (EU) 2016/679 (GDPR), The Charity for Civil Servants, is defined as the Data Controller and therefore has a legal duty to protect any information we collect from you.
 We use appropriate technologies to safeguard your details and keep to strict security standards to prevent unauthorised access to it.

 The Charity recognises that your privacy is very important and so we want you to be confident with the way we handle your personal information.
 We have outlined below how the Charity collects, uses, discloses, and protects this information.

 How we collect information

 The Charity receives and stores personal information provided by applicants, employees, volunteers and donors supplied to us in writing, via email, via the telephone or on our website when applying, enquiring, or registering for help, employment, volunteer opportunities or when donating money to the Charity.